This groundbreaking book on early baseball is a fantastic addition to the SABR Digital Library — and to your library, too:

 42 SABR members contributed chapters to the effort, including Bill Felber, Bill Nowlin, Bob Bailey, Bob Tiemann, Casey Tibbitts, Charles Faber, Cliff Blau, Craig Waff, David Arcidiacano, Dick McBane, Donald Jensen, Edward Achorn, Frank Vaccaro, Greg Rhodes, Irv Goldfarb, James Rygelski, Jean-Pierre Caillault, Jeff Samoray, Jerry Casway, Jerry Grillo, Jim Overmyer, Jimmy Keenan, Joanne Hulbert, John Bauer, John Husman, John Thorn, John Zinn, Jon Barnes, Kathy Torres, Lyle Spatz, Mark Pestana, Mike Harrington, Parker Bena, Patricia Millen, Paul Browne, Peter Mancuso, Phil Dixon, Rich Bogovich, Richard Hershberger, Terry Gottschall, W. Lloyd Johnson, and William Lamb.

 - E-book: Click here to download the e-book version of Inventing Baseball for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on the Inventing Baseball paperback edition for $9.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on the Inventing Baseball paperback edition from the SABR Store ($17.99 includes shipping/tax).

 Buy the book